XinweiZhang1998/MER_Inspector/README.md

-# Code of MP-Inspector
+# Code of MER-Inspector
-Implementation of the paper "**MP-Inspector: Quantifying Model Privacy Risks from An Attack-Agnostic Perspective**".
+Implementation of the paper "**MER-Inspector: Assessing Model Extraction Risks from An Attack-Agnostic Perspective**."
+(WWW 2025)
 We implement this project with reference to the implementation of [MAZE](https://github.com/sanjaykariyappa/MAZE).

 ## Environment